CustomTypeOne/LoopPatches/README.md

 If you do not know how to confirm a feature is working, **do not enable** that feature.

-There are no guardrails to check values in the patch settings.
+There are no guardrails to check Threshold values entered in the patch settings.
 Please check entries carefully and confirm expected behavior after making a change in patch settings.

 ### Example for Switcher Patch